This is the BEST No-Knead Bread- The simple way to make delicious bread from scratch. Easy to make, this bread will bring out the baker in you!

 Note

 The parchment paper is not mandatory.
-I used it, so I don't have to clean the pot after baking.
+I used it so I didn't have to clean the pot after baking.

-SECRET: If you want to bake the bread the same day, instead of adding cold water to the flour, add warm water at about 96-100F temperature.
+SECRET: If you want to bake the bread the same day, instead of adding cold water to the flour, add warm water at about 96-100F.
+Follow the same process and let it rise for about three hours.
+The warm water will speed up the rising process.

 How to store

-Old bread is perfect for making your own croutons that are perfect for soup.
+Also, old bread is perfect for making croutons that are perfect for soup, like this Italian Ribollita Soup (Tuscan White Bean Soup).

 📖 Recipe